Yesterday's Wine: Release and reception

-The RCA Records marketing department considered the album difficult to promote.
+RCA Records marketing department was at a loss on how to promote Yesterday's Wine.
 In 2015, Nelson recalled the opinion of one of the label's executives, who told the singer "It's your fuckin' worst album to date".
-Nelson further added that another member of the label felt that the release was "some far-out shit that maybe the hippies high on dope can understand, but the average music lover is gonna think you've lost your cotton-pickin' mind."
-RCA released a single containing "Yesterday's Wine" and "Me and Paul" on the flipside in October 1971.
+Nelson added that another member of the label felt that the record was "some far-out shit that maybe the hippies high on dope can understand, but the average music lover is gonna think you've lost your cotton-pickin' mind."
+RCA issued a single containing "Yesterday's Wine" and "Me and Paul" in October 1971.
 The single peaked at number 62 in Billboard's Country Singles.
-The label pressed 10,000 units of the album, which was released in August 1971.
+RCA initially pressed 10,000 copies of the album, which was released in August, 1971.